swcarpentry/DEPRECATED-bc/README.md

 gem install redcarpet
 ```

-If you don't have `make` in your machine (You are using Windows).
-You can
+If you don't have `make` in your machine, you can build the preview with:
-type:

     jekyll -t build -d _site

-To do the check. `make check` is just a wrapper of `jekyll` command.
-You can
-dig `Makefile` by yourself.

 Layout and Variables
 --------------------